Discovery of a 584.65 Hz Burst Oscillation in the Low Mass X-Ray Binary 4U 1730--22: Introduction

-During type-I X-ray bursts, NS may produce inhomogeneous thermal emissions on the surface, which manifests as burst oscillations \citep{Strohmayer96}.
-The type-I X-ray burst oscillations provide us an indirect method to measure the NS spin periods, due to the fact the the oscillation frequencies measured in accreting millisecond X-ray pulsars (AMXPs) are very close to their coherent spin frequencies within a few hertz during the persistent emissions (e.g., \citealt{Chakrabarty03}, see \citealt{Watts12} and \citealt{Bhattacharyya22} for reviews).
+During type-I X-ray bursts, an NS may produce inhomogeneous thermal emissions on the surface, which manifests as burst oscillations \citep{Strohmayer96}.
+The type-I X-ray burst oscillations provide us with an indirect method to measure the NS spin periods, due to the fact that the oscillation frequencies measured in accreting millisecond X-ray pulsars (AMXPs) are very close to their coherent spin frequencies within a few hertz during the persistent emissions (e.g., \citealt{Chakrabarty03}; see \citealt{Watts12} and \citealt{Bhattacharyya22} for reviews).
 Totally, five persistent AMXPs have been observed burst oscillations, and their oscillation frequencies usually showed negligible upward drifting during the cooling tails \citep{Chakrabarty03,Galloway08,Bilous19}.

-\textit{NICER} was launched and installed on the International Space Station on June 3, 2017, which has the capabilities to collect X-ray photons in the energy of 0.2--12 keV with absolute time resolution as high as 100 ns \citep{gendreau2017searching}.
-After five years operation, \textit{NICER} has been observed $\sim56\%$ of all known NS LMXBs.
-Benefit from its high timing accuracy and relatively large collecting area, \textit{NICER} has been detected burst oscillations from 4U 1728--34 at $\sim$362.5 Hz \citep{Mahmoodifar19} and SAX J1808.4--3658 at 401 Hz \citep{Bult19}, which were previously found by \textit{RXTE} \citep{Strohmayer96,Chakrabarty03}.
+NICER was launched and installed on the International Space Station on 2017 June 3, which has the capabilities to collect X-ray photons in the energy of 0.2--12 keV with absolute time resolution as high as 100 ns \citep{gendreau2017searching}.
+After 5 yr of operation, NICER has been observed $\sim56\%$ of all known NS LMXBs in the MINBAR catalog (\citealt{Galloway20}; see also the webpage \footnote{\url{https://personal.sron.nl/~jeanz/bursterlist.html}}) that have exhibited type-I X-ray bursts, including 23 sources with the detection of burst oscillation (or candidates) previously by RXTE and Swift \citep[see][and references therein]{Bilous19}.
+Benefiting from its high timing accuracy and relatively large collecting area, NICER has detected burst oscillations from 4U 1728--34 at $\sim$362.5 Hz \citep{Mahmoodifar19} and SAX J1808.4--3658 at 401 Hz \citep{Bult19}, which were previously found by \textit{RXTE} \citep{Strohmayer96,Chakrabarty03}.
 Recently, the burst oscillation candidate from XTE J1739--285 has been observed at 386.5 Hz \citep{Bult21b}, rather than 1122 Hz reported by \citet{Kaaret07}.
-However, most of sources have not been reported the detection of burst oscillations \citep[see e.g., Aql X--1 and 4U 1636--536,][]{Li21,Guver22,Zhao22}, or the type-I X-ray bursts.
+However, most of the sources have not reported the detection of burst oscillations \citep[see, e.g., Aql X--1 and 4U 1636--536;][]{Li21,Guver22,Zhao22}.

-In this letter, we report the detection of the burst oscillation at the frequency $\sim584.65$ Hz from 4U 1730--22.
+In this work, we report the detection of the burst oscillation at the frequency $\sim584.65$ Hz from 4U 1730--22.